longsidetech/LongsideLED/README.md

 # LongsideLED

-This is a speedy way of building a scrolling LED sign using 8x8 led displays using the MAX7219 displays and ESP8266.
+This is a speedy way of building a scrolling LED sign using 8x8 led displays modules using the MAX7219 chipset and an ESP8266 with the Arduino IDE.
 It was build originally to go in the window of studio 1 at Longside Radio ( http://longsideradio.co.uk ) and to be a simple way of displaying and updating a scrolling message.

 Features :
-* Written using the Arduino IDE
 * Captive portal for WiFI setup
 * IP address displayed on boot
 * Default message displayed on boot